Module 11: Move-In & Move-Out Inspections – LandlordPass

 SELECT ALL → COPY

-MOVE-OUT DAMAGE QUOTE & RESPONSIBILITY STATEMENT ================================================= Tenant: ___________________________________ Property: ___________________________________ Move-Out Date: _______________ Inspection Date: _______________ Total Deposit Held: $___________ ITEMIZED DAMAGE — TENANT RESPONSIBILITY ----------------------------------------- # | Room / Area | Description | Cost | Useful Life | Deprec. | Claim ----|----------------|--------------------------|--------|-------------|---------|------- 1 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 2 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 3 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 4 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 5 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 6 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ TOTAL DEDUCTIONS: $_____ DEPOSIT HELD: $_____ BALANCE TO RETURN: $_____ SUPPORTING DOCUMENTS: [ ] Move-in RTB-27 + photos (dated) [ ] Move-out RTB-27 + photos (dated) [ ] Contractor quotes / invoices per item [ ] Useful-life depreciation calculations (PG 40) Normal wear and tear is not claimable.
-All claims use useful-life depreciation per RTB Policy Guideline 40.
-Source: RTA s.
-24, s.
-35-36, s.
-38.
+MOVE-OUT DAMAGE QUOTE & RESPONSIBILITY STATEMENT ================================================= Tenant: ___________________________________ Property: ___________________________________ Move-Out Date: _______________ Inspection Date: _______________ Total Deposit Held: $___________ ITEMIZED DAMAGE — TENANT RESPONSIBILITY ----------------------------------------- # | Room / Area | Description | Cost | Useful Life | Deprec. | Claim ----|----------------|--------------------------|--------|-------------|---------|------- 1 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 2 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 3 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 4 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 5 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ 6 | ______________ | ________________________ | $_____ | _____ yrs | _____% | $_____ TOTAL DEDUCTIONS: $_____ DEPOSIT HELD: $_____ BALANCE TO RETURN: $_____ SUPPORTING DOCUMENTS: [ ] Move-in RTB-27 + photos (dated) [ ] Move-out RTB-27 + photos (dated) [ ] Contractor quotes / invoices per item [ ] Useful-life depreciation calculations (PG 40, Feb 2025) [ ] Proof of tenant's written forwarding address (starts 15-day clock) Normal wear and tear is not claimable.
+All damage claims apply useful-life depreciation per RTB Policy Guideline 40 (Feb 2025).
+Landlord must file Application for Dispute Resolution within 15 days of the later of: tenancy end date OR receipt of forwarding address.
+Source: RTA ss.
+24, 35-36, 38(1).

 Inspection Day Checklist